icereed/paperless-gpt/README.md

 [![License](https://img.shields.io/github/license/icereed/paperless-gpt)](LICENSE)
 [![Docker Pulls](https://img.shields.io/docker/pulls/icereed/paperless-gpt)](https://hub.docker.com/r/icereed/paperless-gpt)

 **paperless-gpt** is a tool designed to generate accurate and meaningful document titles for [paperless-ngx](https://github.com/paperless-ngx/paperless-ngx) using Large Language Models (LLMs).
 It supports multiple LLM providers, including **OpenAI** and **Ollama**.
-With paperless-gpt, you can streamline your document management by automatically suggesting appropriate titles based on the content of your scanned documents.
+With paperless-gpt, you can streamline your document management by automatically suggesting appropriate titles and tags based on the content of your scanned documents.

 [![Demo](./demo.gif)](./demo.gif)